 Traditionally, Interface Identifiers (IIDs) have been derived from link layer identifiers [RFC4944] .
-This allows optimisations such as header compression.
+This allows optimizations such as header compression.
 Nevertheless, recent guidance has given advice on the fact that, due to privacy concerns, 6LoWPAN devices should not be configured to embed their link layer addresses in the IID by default.
+[RFC8065] provides guidance on better methods for generating IIDs.